 PHIL DONAHUE: And, you know, we’re all now — everybody’s righteous, what a terrible Hitler this is.
 We were mute when he was doing that.
 He was our SOB, and now we’re sending our sons and daughters to war to fix that mistake.
 It doesn’t seem fair to me.

-SEAN PENN: Despite being the highest-rated program on MSNBC, Donahue’s show was abruptly cancelled by the network just three weeks before the start of the war.
+SEAN PENN: Despite being the highest-rated program on MSNBC, Donahue’s show was abruptly canceled by the network just three weeks before the start of the war.

 JIM JENNINGS: The American people need to know there is no just cause for this war.

 PHYLLIS BENNIS: But there’s no evidence that there is even a weapon that exists in that country yet.